swcarpentry/matlab-novice-inflammation/reference.md

 regression
 :   To re-introduce a bug that was once fixed.

-return statement
-:   A statement that causes a function to stop executing and return a value to its caller immediately.

 RGB
 :   An [additive model](#additive-color-model)
     that represents colors as combinations of red, green, and blue.
     Each color's value is typically in the range 0..255 (i.e., a one-byte integer).

-sequence
-:   FIXME

 shape
 :   An array's dimensions, represented as a vector.